khurdt/portfolio/README.md

-# khurdt.github.io
+# Portfolio/Website
- a website to show my portfolio
+ website that will display my profile and projects